 • Remove all the vegetation first before you start placing the rocks so you can easily demarcate the area for your garden.

-• Rock garden plants require replanting after every 4 to 5 years as the soil becomes sour and stale.
+• Plants require replanting after every 4 to 5 years as the soil becomes sour and stale.

-• The rock garden can use watering by sprinkling water over the rocks.
+• It can use watering by sprinkling water over the rocks.

 • You can also use inverted marking paint to plot your design on the ground so you have a better idea about how your garden would look.